-If you are negotiating a settlement with the insurance company, you can increase your personal injury settlement by establishing liability and presenting evidence of the actual value of your case.
+If you are negotiating a settlement with the insurance company, you can increase the settlement value of your personal injury claim by establishing liability and presenting evidence of the actual value of your case.
 Your attorney can estimate your total case value based on your medical expenses, lost wages, property damage, pain and suffering, and other factors.

 It is important to keep careful records and all documents relevant to the case so that your lawyer can present them to the insurance company as proof of your damages.
 Furthermore, you may want to seek legal consultation and representation from an attorney who can take on the insurance company on your behalf.